 Do please let me know, by email or in the comments, if there are any inaccuracies in the above table or if you have information to update it.
 Thanks.

 Delivering a 'report card' for the status above is tricky.
-I'd say that the OS is viable still, with the obvious omissions (tap to pay, IoT support, online banking apps) that have been there for a while now.
-There are certainly enough workarounds and alternative applications for most people.
+I'd say that the OS is just about viable still, though with an increasing number of omissions (tap to pay, IoT support, online banking apps, commercial video streaming services) that have been there for a while now.
 But your comments and updates welcome!

 PS.
-Another valid question might be what will happen to AAWP itself in 2020 and beyond?
+Another valid question might be what will happen to AAWP itself from July 2020 onwards?
 I did have one idea.
 Steve H had another.
-Rafe and I are chatting about resources, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, email me at firstname.lastname@example.org, and b) well, you know where my tip jar is...(!)
+Rafe and I are chatting about resources, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, email me at email@example.com, and b) well, you know where my tip jar is...(!)